Charlie Brown Jr. (band): Reunions

-In January 2019, Marcão Britto, Heitor Gomes, and André Pinguim reformed Charlie Brown Jr. for a series of shows held throughout the year, with guest vocalists such as Dinho Ouro Preto of Capital Inicial, Di Ferrero of NX Zero, Digão of Raimundos, and Supla.
+In January 2019, Marcão Britto, Heitor Gomes, and Pinguim Ruas reformed Charlie Brown Jr. for a series of shows held throughout the year, with guest vocalists such as Dinho Ouro Preto of Capital Inicial, Di Ferrero of NX Zero, Digão of Raimundos, and Supla.
 Although the reunion had the approval of Chorão's son Alexandre, it was heavily criticized by Chorão's ex-wife Graziela Gonçalves, former guitarist Thiago Castanho, and music critic Mauro Ferreira of G1.

-On February 1, 2021, Alexandre announced that the band would reunite once more for the Chorão 50 Tour in Brazil, celebrating what would have been his father's 50th birthday.
+On 1 February 2021, Alexandre announced that the band would reunite once more for the Chorão 50 Tour in Brazil, celebrating what would have been his father's 50th birthday.
 This time, Thiago Castanho returned as the band's guitarist.
-Fronted by former Tihuana vocalist Egypcio, the line-up consisted of all former Charlie Brown Jr. band members except for its first drummer Renato Pelado.
-On October 25, 2021, Marcão and Castanho departed the tour, citing creative divergences with Alexandre.
+Fronted by former Tihuana vocalist Egypcio, the lineup consisted of all former Charlie Brown Jr. band members except for its first drummer Renato Pelado.
+On 25 October 2021, Marcão and Castanho departed the tour, citing creative divergences with Alexandre.